WarwickCIM/backfillz-py/meeting-notes.md

 - add density function plot to histogram (one per chain)
 - histograms to aggregate all chains
 - performance experiment with 1,000,000 iterations
+- labels on "joining segments" to right of y-axis
+- additional x-axis above density plots

+## Still to do:
+- make a pass over R code to check for minor details, e.g. viz settings

 ## To discuss
 - Is Raftery-Lewis the right diagnostic, given no longer supported by PyMC3?
-Is an R dependency ok?
+Is R dependency ok?

 # 29 April 2021